 ARTICLE I: Name

-The name of this organization is the Windsor Farm Parent Teacher Organization, 591 Broadneck Road, Annapolis, Maryland.
+The name of this Organization is the Windsor Farm Parent Teacher Organization.
+The official address is 591 Broadneck Road, Annapolis, Maryland 21409 It will hereinto be referred to as the “Organization”.

 ARTICLE II: Articles of Organization

 The Organization exists as an un incorporated organization of its members.
-Its “Articles of Organization” comprise these bylaws, as from time to time amended, and its articles of organization, if any.
-In the event of any conflict between these bylaws and the articles of organization, these bylaws shall govern.
+Its “Articles of Organization” comprise these bylaws, as from time to time amended, and its Articles of Organization, if any.
+In the event of any conflict between these bylaws and the Articles of Organization, these bylaws shall govern.

 ARTICLE III: Purposes

 Section 1.
-The objects of the organization are:
+The objects of the Organization are:

 To promote the welfare of children and youth in school, home, community, and place of worship.